jdmccaffrey/tsne-csharp/README.md

     2, 46.5, 13.5, 210, 4550
     2, 45.4, 14.6, 211, 4800

 Each line represents a penguin.
-The fields are species, bill length, bill width, flipper length, body mass.
+The fields are species (0 = Adelie, 1 = Chinstrap, 2 = Gentoo), bill length, bill width, flipper length, body mass.
 The species labels in the first column are not directly used by the t-SNE reduction function -- they are used only in a graph to verify that the reduced data accuractely reflects the source data.

 ## Usage